jeyasri-s2/SJSU297-AdvancedDL/Assignment6/README.md

-## This assignment has the *extra credit work* including all MLOps implementation
+## This assignment has including all MLOps implementation

 1. mnist

+## Extra credit work
 2. cifar10
 3. imdb
 4. iris